 Joe Goode, Professor, Department of Theater, Dance, and Performance Studies; BFA, Virginia Commonwealth University; choreography and interdisciplinary performance.

 Jocelyne Guilbault, Professor, Department of Music; Ph.D.
 University of Michigan; Ethnomusicology; Caribbean Musics (popular and traditional); Creolization; Power; Cultural Politics; Nationalism; Diaspora.

 Andrew Jones, Professor, Department of East Asian Languages & Cultures; Ph.D.
 UC Berkeley; Children’s Literature; Chinese Popular Music; East Asian Languages and Cultures; Literary Translation; Media Technology; Modern Chinese Fiction; Sonic Culture.

-John Lie, Professor, Department of Sociology; Chair, Center for Korean Studies; Ph.D.
+John Lie, Professor, Department of Sociology and Center for Korean Studies; Ph.D.
 Harvard University; social theory, political economy, Korean diaspora.